Chart Color Schemes

 AreaSearch analysis of residential development drivers sees Noosa Heads recording a relatively average level of approval activity when compared to local markets analysed countrywide

-Noosa Heads averaged approximately 38 new dwelling approvals annually.
-Over the past five financial years, from FY21 to FY25190 homes were approved, with a further 4 approved in FY26 as of now.
-On average, each year saw about 1.1 new residents per dwelling constructed during these five years.
+Noosa Heads has averaged approximately 38 new dwelling approvals annually.
+Over the past five financial years, from FY21 to FY25190 homes were approved, with an additional 2 approved so far in FY26.
+This results in about 1.1 new residents per year per dwelling constructed during this period.

 Frequently Asked Questions - Development